benoitf/github-to-jira-action/README.md

    - **JIRA_WRITE_TOKEN**: Your Jira Rest API token to write.
    - **JIRA_HOST**: The base URL of your Jira instance.

-The **GITHUB_TOKEN** secrets is one from the default Github actions.
+The **GITHUB_TOKEN** secret is one from the default GitHub Actions.
 It is ok to use this token if all GitHub projects/issues data are publicly available.

 ---

-### Step 4: Ensure JIRA scheme/componets are valid in JIRA project
+### Step 4: Ensure JIRA scheme/components are valid in JIRA project

- - ensure `Story Points` field is available on every issue type
+ - Ensure `Story Points` field is available on every issue type.
- - ensure the issues types are available in the JIRA project (by default it may only be a subset like only BUG and TASK).
+ - Ensure the issues types are available in the JIRA project (by default it may only be a subset like only `Bug` and `Task`).
- - ensure the statuses/transitions (CLOSED/IN PROGRESS/etc) are available in the JIRA project.
+ - Ensure the statuses/transitions (`CLOSED`/`IN PROGRESS`/etc.) are available in the JIRA project.
- - *components* from the yaml file will be sync but they need to exist before.
-Check that the name of the components are existing.
+ - Ensure that the component(s) referenced in the configuration YAML file exist in the JIRA project.

 ---

 ### Step 5: Run the Action

-Once the workflow and configuration file are set, the action will automatically run based on your schedule or you can manually trigger it from the **Actions** tab in your repository.
+Once the workflow and configuration file are committed to the repository, the action will automatically run based on your schedule.
+It will also be triggered when you merge updates (such as configuration changes) to the repository `main` branch.
+And, you can manually trigger it from the **Actions** tab in your repository GitHub page.

 ---